EllaLi86/recipes_ratings_project/README.md

 | millionaire pound cake | 286009 | 120 | 461724 | 2008-02-12 | 7 | 7 | 5.0 | 878.3 | 63 | 326 | 13 | 20 | 123 | 39 |
 | 2000 meatloaf | 475785 | 90 | 2202916 | 2012-03-06 | 17 | 13 | 5.0 | 267.0 | 30 | 12 | 12 | 29 | 48 | 2 |

 ### Univariate Analysis

-I examined the distributions of key variables individually to understand their ranges, central tendencies, and patterns.

-**Distribution of Average Rating**

-<iframe
-  src="assets/distribution_of_avg_rating.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-**Distribution of Cooking Time**

-[INSERT VISUALIZATION: histogram of cooking time in minutes]

-*Explain the distribution here—what's the typical cooking time?
-Are there outliers with extremely long preparation times?
-How might you handle these outliers?*

-### Univariate Analysis